danzimmerman/array-opt/README.md

 See [this page](https://danzimmerman.com/code/directivity/) for a description and Jupyter notebook prototype.

+# Using the Code

+Not useful for anything yet, but make sure to run `git submodule update --init --recursive` after clone to pull in the dependencies.

+I want this to be a source-only single-build eventually.

 # Status

 This is a work-in-progress hobby project.
 Right now I'm researching and deciding which numerical integration scheme to use to compute the matrix elements of the matrix **B**: